carlos-hernani/carlos-hernani/README.md

 - 👋 Hi, I’m @carlos-hernani, a physicist and ML-scientist at Universitat de València, Spain @ IDAL-ETSE
+- Currently working as a Technician at Quantum Spain
 - 👀 I’m interested in Machine Learning, Quantum Computing, Cryptography and InfoSec.
 - 🌱 I’m always learning about science, programming and other stuff.
 - 📫 How to reach me carlos.hernani@uv.es